mbrock/klatch/README.md

 # Klatch

 **Klatch** (license: AGPL3) is an ongoing attempt to create a happy IRC experience.

-It's a kind of bouncer together with a special client that only works with this bouncer.
-The reason is that the bouncer and the client don't communicate via the IRC protocol; they use HTTP instead, and the client is a modern JavaScript application.
+If you're familiar with the concept of an ``IRC bouncer,'' Klatch resembles one of those, one major difference being that the bouncer and the client communicate via HTTP instead of IRC.

 A major focus of Klatch is to be smart about historical data.
 To ensure high connectivity, an isolated process maintains the IRC server